What can a Bailiff take from my home

 Will the bailiff take my car?

 Motor vehicles are always a problem.
 They are an attractive and valuable asset and are easy to identify.
 In most cases, the car is parked on the individuals driveway and this means that the bailiff does not have to gain access into the property.
 Also, vehicles tend to raise significantly more at auction than household goods.
 Given the importance of a motor vehicle, and its value we have a separate page on this subject which can be read here.

 Commentary from Bailiff Advice Online

-If you have a debt that is being enforced by bailiffs and have any query at all, please feel free to contact us.
-You can email a question to us using our online Enquiry Form.
-Alternatively, can contact our helpline.
+If you have any queries, you can email a question to Bailiff Advice Online using our confidential online Enquiry Form.
+Alternatively, can contact our free helpline on 01643 841886.
 Details are on our Contact page.

 Lastly, our Simplified Guide to the Taking Control of Goods Regulations 2013 can be read here.